puppetlabs/puppet-docs/source/pe/3.7/quick_start_install_mono.markdown

 To get you started using Puppet Enterprise (PE) relatively quickly and efficiently, this guide walks you through the steps of a monolithic install.
 A monolithic deployment is best suited for users who want to evaluate PE, or for users managing a small number of puppet agent nodes (up to 500 nodes).
 For larger installations, you’ll need to perform a [split install](./install_pe_split.html).

 A monolithic PE deployment entails installing the puppet master, the PE console, and PuppetDB all on one node.
-Puppet agent nodes are installed later as part of the agent installation quick start guide [todo: link].
+Puppet agent nodes are installed later as part of the [agent installation quick start guide for *nix](./quick_start_install_agents_nix.html) or the [agent installation quick start guide for Windows](./quick_start_install_agents_windows.html).

 For more information about the components that make up your PE deployment, visit the [installation overview](./install_basic.html) in the PE docs.